 While I’m a bit late to the trail running party, I believe they’ve changed the face of trail running in Cornwall.
 They’ve grown a well respected reputation as a company who offer the very best in Cornish trail racing experiences.

-Like all Mudcrew events, the Arc of Attrition is a Cornish race and at 100 miles, is the longest ultra distance they offer.
-As with all their races, the Arc of Attrition takes place on the Cornish coastpath.
+Like all Mudcrew events, the Arc of Attrition is a Cornish race.
+At 100 miles, is the longest ultra distance they offer.
+As with all their races, the Arc of Attrition takes place on the Cornish coast path.

 I had the benefit of being at the Porthleven checkpoint with Jane Stephens which meant I didn’t work through the night.
 This had the added bonus of ensuring I was in a good mood for the duration of my shift – angel by name, angel by nature.
 Some people stayed on and offered support for the whole event but sadly I couldn’t.

-Porthleven is the first checkpoint on the course, about 25 miles in.
-The cut-off was 8pm meaning runners had 8 hours to complete this distance.
+Porthleven is the first checkpoint on the course, at about 25 miles in.
+The cut-off was 8pm, meaning runners had 8 hours to complete this distance.
 Obviously the sooner you arrive the more likely your chances are of reaching the remaining 3 checkpoints within the specified cut off times.

-Of course I have to mention Paddy, who I went to school with.
+Of course I have to mention my old school buddy, Paddy.
 He rocked up at about 7pm, I think.
-I was keeping an eye out for him as he was the only runner I actually knew.
+I was keeping an eye out for him as he’s the only runner I actually knew this year.
 I was delighted to see him.
 He appeared in good spirits but had knee niggles.
-He seemed determined to plough on and I sent him on his way with a cup of sweet coffee.
+Nonetheless, Paddy was determined to plough on and I sent him on his way with a cup of sweet coffee.
 (P.S.
-Pad, if you’re reading this, I never realised how tall you are! #cornishgiant.)
+Pad, if you’re reading this, I never realised how tall you are! #cornishgiant)

 Why Be An Angel?